andyschwab/andyschwab.github.io/DESIGN.md

 ---

-## 4. Page Structure (single scroll)
+## 4. Page Structure (compressed)

-Order top to bottom.
+Three sections plus a footer.
+No separate header bar; the intro is the top of the page.
 One column throughout.

-1. **Header (minimal, optionally sticky)** — wordmark "Andy Schwab" and a `Contact` anchor link.
-No availability pill.
-2. **Hero / positioning** — eyebrow label, the unified one-line statement as the headline, a 2–3 sentence paragraph, and a low-key email link (a plain link, not a marketing button).
+1. **Intro** — centered, rounded **portrait** (the authenticity anchor, recognizable from other profiles); the **name** as a small kicker; the **headline** ("Human-centered technology & operations."); a short prose **snapshot** of prior experience (no résumé list) that lands on the **punchline**; a low-key email link.
-3. **The work** — two blocks presented as facets of one practice (Technology — software & AI; Operations & leadership — people & process).
+2. **The work** — the two facets (Technology — software & AI; Operations & leadership — people & process), tight, with a single conviction line folded in so the philosophy survives without its own section.
-4. **Approach / philosophy** — short section on AI-as-mirror, management-as-growth, and integrity/dignity; closes with a link to the writing.
-5. **Selected background** — understated proof, framed as context not flourish.
-6. **Writing** — one-line intro + link to `blog.andyschwab.link`.
-7. **Contact** — email, a plain availability line, "UK-based," and social links (GitHub, LinkedIn, Bluesky).
+3. **Connect** — email, a plain "open to new work / UK-based" line, and links (GitHub, LinkedIn, Bluesky, Blog — the writing lives here as a link).
-8. **Footer** — a short, quiet list of organizations Andy supports (Archive.org, Wikimedia, Signal, Open Source, leaflet.pub) as the only personality trace; copyright.
+4. **Footer** — "Supporting:" (Archive.org, Wikimedia, Signal, Open Source, leaflet.pub) as the only personality trace; copyright.

+Dissolved from the earlier draft: the standalone Approach, Selected background (list), and Writing sections.
+Background becomes the intro snapshot, the convictions shrink to one line in The work, and writing is a link in Connect.

 ---

 ## 5. Draft Copy (refine, don't ship as-is)

-### Hero
+### Intro
+- Portrait: centered, rounded.
+Alt: "Andy Schwab".
+- Kicker (mono, small): `ANDY SCHWAB`
-- Eyebrow (mono): `HUMAN-CENTERED TECHNOLOGY & CHANGE`
+- Headline: **Human-centered technology & operations.**
-- Headline: **Technology and operations, built around people.**
-- Paragraph: "Twenty years building teams and running the systems that hold distributed organizations together — in the US Army, at Protocol Labs, in the classroom.
-Now consulting with leaders putting new technology, especially AI, to use without losing the judgment and trust their people depend on."
+- Snapshot paragraph (prose, no list; weave verifiable specifics as inline links): "Twenty years building teams and running the systems that hold distributed organizations together — command of an Officer Candidate School in the Army, technology operations and identity infrastructure at [Protocol Labs](https://protocol.ai), a venture-backed startup built and wound down, a software development program taught, a book and [a design paper](https://github.com/sodal-project/community) written along the way."
+(Link the book to its listing if one exists; otherwise leave plain — *Ultralight IT*, ISBN 978-0997869309.)
+- Now-line + punchline: "Now helping leaders put new technology, especially AI, to use without losing the judgment and trust their people depend on. *Technology and operations, built around people.*"
 - Email link: plain inline link, label "Email", to `hi@andyschwab.link`.
 Not a button.

 ### The work
 - **Technology — software & AI.** "I build software and apply AI where it sharpens judgment rather than replacing it.
-Recent work: a platform that uses AI to improve access-control decisions for organizations without a full IAM system.
-Before that, identity and access infrastructure at scale across the Filecoin ecosystem, and engineering teams led from prototype to production."
+Recent work: a platform that uses AI to improve access-control decisions for organizations without a full IAM system."
 - **Operations & leadership — people & process.** "Good operations create the clarity that lets people do their best work — legible expectations, real accountability, room to grow.
-Not management as control.
-Twenty years leading and developing others, including command of an Officer Candidate School."

-### Approach
-"A few convictions underpin the work.
-Technology, AI included, is a mirror of human knowledge rather than a mind of its own — its value is helping people see and decide more clearly, not deciding for them.
-Management, done well, is not control but a way to create clarity, accountability, and room to grow.
-Both rest on the same foundation: treating people with integrity and dignity.
-More on these ideas in the writing."

-### Selected background (understated bullets)
-Make these verifiable: link out where a source exists (the design paper → `github.com/sodal-project/community`; the book → its listing/ISBN; orgs → their sites).
-The links are part of the legitimacy signal.
-- Founded and led **Sodal** (2024–2026), a venture-backed startup — built the team, raised capital, shipped open-source product, and wound it down cleanly with a published research artifact.
-- **Protocol Labs** (2020–2024) — led technology operations, then designed and deployed graph-based identity and access infrastructure securing thousands of participants across the Filecoin ecosystem.
-- **Major (Retired), US Army / Army National Guard** (2001–2021) — twenty years as a leader and trainer, two combat deployments, culminating in command of an Officer Candidate School.
-- **Author** — *Agency Graphs: A Design Framework for Composite Identity and Probabilistic Trust* (2026) and *Ultralight IT: A Guide for Smaller Organizations* (2016).
-- **Public service** — technical advisor on two New Hampshire gubernatorial commissions on cryptocurrency/digital assets (2022) and stabletokens (2025).
-- **Earlier** — Head of Technology for a nonprofit operating in 50+ countries; Assistant Professor supporting a software development program.

-### Writing
-"Notes on technology, trust, and leadership." → link to `blog.andyschwab.link`.
+Not management as control."
+- **Conviction line (folds the old Approach):** "Underneath both: technology is a mirror, not a mind, and management grows people rather than controlling them.
+Keep people at the center."

-### Contact
+### Connect
-- Email: `hi@andyschwab.link`
+- Email: `hi@andyschwab.link` (plain inline link).
-- Availability: "Currently open to new work." (plain; no scarcity framing)
+- Line: "Currently open to new work.
+UK-based." (plain; no scarcity framing)
-- Location: UK-based
-- Links: GitHub (`github.com/andyschwab`), LinkedIn (`linkedin.com/in/andrewsch`), Bluesky (`bsky.app/profile/andyschwab.link`).
+- Links: GitHub (`github.com/andyschwab`), LinkedIn (`linkedin.com/in/andrewsch`), Bluesky (`bsky.app/profile/andyschwab.link`), Blog (`blog.andyschwab.link`).

 ### Footer
 - "Supporting:" Archive.org · Wikimedia · Signal · Open Source · leaflet.pub.